-- a business requirements audit; and
+- A business requirements audit and

-- a privacy and security audit.
+- A privacy and security audit

 CMS reviews the audit results to ensure compliance with nearly 300 CMS security and privacy standards.
 CMS also requires business logic audits, to ensure that a partner’s system will accurately deliver consumer information to the Exchange for an eligibility determination.

-Additionally, EDE partners must sign a privacy and security agreement with CMS that describes their specific roles and responsibilities to protect consumer’s information and the standards they are committed to maintain.
+Additionally, EDE partners must sign a privacy and security agreement with CMS that describes their specific roles and responsibilities to protect consumer’s information and the standards they are committed to maintaining.
 Once an EDE partner obtains initial approval, CMS will continue to monitor the partner for compliance with program requirements.

 For Classic DE Web Brokers, CMS in December 2019 established new requirements for prospective web-brokers onboarding on or after January 1, 2020.
 The requirement also applies to the existing web-brokers that completed the Web-Broker Agreement renewal in 2020 in order to continue to operate as web-brokers for plan year (PY) 2021.